Skip to main content

 Workflow Schedules

-• Name (required): Give your schedule a clear, descriptive name.
+• Name (required): Enter a clear, descriptive name for the schedule.

-• Active: Check this box to activate the schedule.
+• Active: Check this box to activate the schedule immediately on save.
 Uncheck it to pause the schedule without deleting it.

 • Notes (optional): Add context or details about the schedule for future reference.